katsuya94/recipes/chocolate_chip_cookies.md

 * fold in chocolate chips
 * shape cookies with ice cream scoop (45g each)
 * chill for 1 hour
-* bake at 375 for at least 14 minutes
+* bake at 375 for 17 minutes